Dual diagnosis can be difficult to identify and treat, as addiction and mental health disorders often share many similar symptoms.

 - Prolonged sadness or depression

 Types of Dual Diagnosis Treatment

 Dual diagnosis treatment can be complex, as it requires addressing multiple symptoms and diagnoses simultaneously.
-Dual diagnosis treatment can include many different programs and approaches, including inpatient and outpatient care, therapy, counseling, peer support meetings and more.
+Dual diagnosis treatment can include many different programs and approaches, including residential care, therapy, counseling, peer support meetings and more.

-Inpatient treatment is an intensive program that provides 24/7 care for those who need a higher degree of support.
-Inpatient treatment can include things such as medical detox, various types of mental health therapies, nutritional support, medical support and medication-assisted treatment.
-Inpatient treatment may be a good option for someone who is just starting out in their recovery.
+Residential treatment is an intensive program that provides 24/7 care for those who need a higher degree of support. residential treatment can include things such as medical detox, various types of mental health therapies, nutritional support, medical support and medication-assisted treatment.
+Residential treatment may be a good option for someone who is just starting out in their recovery.